The Large $N$ Limit of icMERA and Holography: Conclusions and Prospects

 \section{Conclusions and Prospects}

 We have approached the connection between holography and tensor networks by computing the entanglement entropy of icMERA states corresponding to strongly interacting field theories in the large $N$ limit.
 Using tensor network \emph{technology} (i.e, quantum information properties of the boundary state), we have derived holographic spatial geometries consistent with the structure of quantum entanglement in the field theory state.
 Our results suggest how, from the large $N$ limit of icMERA circuits, smooth geometrical descriptions emerge naturally, which represents a crucial feature of the holographic duality.
 Our holographic interpretation of these tensor networks imply that any two choices of the non-Gaussian part of the circuit generator yield results for the entanglement that differ only at subleading orders in $1/G_N$; that is to say, at the structure of the quantum corrections in the bulk.
-The fact that the large $N$ part of the entropy can be always related to the leading area term of the holographic calculation results very suggestive.
-Thus, our analysis shows, for the first time, how tensor networks can been used to describe continuous spatial geometries in terms of the the structure of entanglement in QFT states.
+The fact that the large $N$ part of the entropy can be always related to the leading area term of the holographic calculation suggests a non trivial connection between holography and cMERA.
+Our analysis significantly advances the state of the art of the established field of holography and tensor networks mentioned in the introduction.
+Namely, our proposal presents a concrete setting in which, one may trace in detail, the emergence of dual geometric descriptions from the entanglement features of states corresponding to a large number of strongly interacting quantum fields.

 It is worth to finish by mentioning several prospects for future investigations.
 First, our results suggest that a bond dimension defined through the Fisher metric only includes field theory data related to the two point functions of the theory.
 It is thus tempting to find generalized bond dimension definitions that go beyond the Fisher metric that are able to include corrections due to higher order point functions and then analize their putative holographic interpretations.
 Secondly, it is a matter for a future investigation to compare our results for the entanglement entropy of an optimized icMERA circuit in the $\lambda\, \phi^4$ theory with those obtained in \cite{Iso:2021vrk,Iso:2021rop}.